mazharuddinali/Snake-Game/README.md

-# Snake Game in C 🐍
+# Snake Game in C++ 🐍

-A simple terminal-based Snake Game built using the C programming language.
+A simple terminal-based Snake Game built using the C++ programming language.
 This classic game features a growing snake that moves in four directions and eats food to gain points.
 The game ends when the snake hits the wall or itself.

 ## 📌 Features